Introduction

 manufacturers, and regulators.
 It also involves collaboration between different industries and

-• In addition to information sharing, collaboration can also involve joint research and development
+sectors that use drones, such as agriculture, construction, and transportation. - In addition to information sharing, collaboration can also involve joint research and development

 efforts to address cybersecurity challenges.
 For example, the U.S. Department of Homeland